-Paula Murray Cole is an associate professor of acting, voice and movement in the Department of Theatre Arts.
-Her professional work is centered on the development of rasaboxes, a suite of exercises devised by Richard Schechner.
-Based on a combination of performance theories, practices and contemporary emotion science, rasaboxes trains emotional awareness and expressivity through the use of breath, body, voice, and sensation.
+Paula Murray Cole is an associate professor of acting, voice, and movement in the Department of Theatre and Dance.
+Her professional work is centered on the development and dissemination of Rasaboxes, a suite of exercises originally devised by Richard Schechner.
+Based on a combination of performance theories, practices, and contemporary emotion science, Rasaboxes trains emotional awareness and expressivity through the use of breath, body, voice, and sensation.

-She co-authored “The Actor As Athlete of the Emotions: The Rasaboxes Exercise” with rasaboxes co-developer, Michele Minnick, for the book Movement For Actors, edited by Nicole Potter; she contributed a sidebar article to the essay “Rasaesthetics”, by Richard Schechner, now published in his book Performance Theory.
-She is currently working on a handbook for rasaboxes training with Minnick, Rachel Bowditch and other contributors to be published by Routledge.
-In 2009, Cole produced the first video recording documentary of Schechner teaching his intensive performance workshop.
+She co-authored and edited the first book dedicated to The Performance Workshop and Rasaboxes published by Routledge, 2023: Inside the Performance Workshop: A Sourcebook for Rasaboxes and Other Exercises.
+She co-authored “The Actor As Athlete of the Emotions: The Rasaboxes Exercise” for the book Movement For Actors, (2nd Edition, 2017) edited by Nicole Potter, Barabara Adrian, and Mary Fleischer; she contributed a sidebar article to the essay “Rasaesthetics”, by Richard Schechner, now published in his book Performance Theory.
+Cole produced the first video recording documentary of Schechner teaching his intensive performance workshop.
 Over 100 hours of footage will become a digital archive so that scholars and practitioners may see Schechner's exercises as he presented them in 2009.

 She has taught acting, coached and/or directed productions at Hofstra University, the University of Illinois Urbana-Champaign, Interlochen National Arts Camp, and the Governor’s Magnet School for the Arts of Norfolk, Virginia.
-She has acted at The Alley Theatre, The Houston and Dallas Shakespeare Festivals, Adirondack Theatre Festival, Karin Coonrod's Arden Party in NYC, in Schechner's productions of Three Sisters and Hamlet with East Coast Artists.
+She acted at The Alley Theatre, The Houston and Dallas Shakespeare Festivals, Karin Coonrod's Arden Party in NYC, in Schechner's productions of Three Sisters and Hamlet with East Coast Artists (ECA).
 She performed at The Kitchen (NYC) and Lincoln Center's Outdoor Festival in a piece by choreographer Douglas Dunn and composer Joshua Fried.
 She worked as the casting director for Paul Ekman's photo sessions of actors demonstrating facial expressions of emotion for use in his training programs.

-Her research interests include ongoing research and development of rasaboxes; comparative studies in emotional and psychophysical techniques in actor training practices; the study of contemporary emotion science about the brain, body, and senses relevant to the practice of acting and theatre making.
-She is an Alexander Technique teacher, having earned her certificate from The Philadelphia School for the Alexander Technique, attending from 2016-2022.
+Her research interests include ongoing research and development of Rasaboxes; comparative studies in emotional and psychophysical techniques in actor training practices; the study of contemporary emotion science about the brain, body, and senses relevant to the practice of acting and theatre making.
+She is an Alexander Technique teacher, certified with Alexander Technique International (ATI), having earned her diploma from The Philadelphia School for the Alexander Technique, attending from 2016-2022.

-She holds her MFA in Acting from Southern Methodist University and her BFA in Drama from Ithaca College.
-She is a member of Actors Equity Association, The International Society of Researchers on Emotion, Alexander Technique International and is a Licensed Massage Therapist in New York State.
+She holds her M.F.A. in Acting from Southern Methodist University and her B.F.A. in Drama from Ithaca College.
+Current professional memberships include: The International Society of Researchers on Emotion (ISRE), Association of Movement Theatre Educators (ATME), Alexander Technique International (ATI), and is a Licensed Massage Therapist (LMT) in New York State.